-The natural color of your slatwall panels can help to put customers in different moods too.
+The natural color of your slatwall panels can help to put customers in different moods and you can also declutter your space by using slatwall panels for storage.
 So which type of panel is best for you?

 If you want to draw your customer’s vision directly to some then pine could well be the slatwall panel for you.
 You see, yellow is the first color that the retina detects.
 If there is yellow on something it instantly draws your eye to it.
 Lighter colored pine is light yellow in color so will help to draw your customers gaze toward whatever you have in that area.
 The darker colored pine also goes all the way to a reddish brown.
 Reds are known to persuade customers to buy more and browns calm customers down, so pine covers all three bases depending on how dark you want it to be.

 Join Our Small Business Community